-How the MJ in Labor and Employment Law Changes Lives and Careers
+How the Online MJ in Labor & Employment Law Changes Lives and Careers

 Is this program right for me?
 What knowledge and skills will I gain?

-The Master of Jurisprudence in Labor and Employment Law is designed for business professionals within human resource roles or management roles with personnel responsibilities.
-A formal, academic credential in Labor and Employment Law allows these individuals to comply with the myriad regulations established by state and federal law.
+The online Master of Jurisprudence in Labor & Employment Law is designed for business professionals within human resource roles or management roles with personnel responsibilities.
+A formal, academic credential in labor and employment law allows these individuals to comply with the myriad regulations established by state and federal law.
 It allows them to successfully navigate everything from creating personnel manuals, to engaging in collective bargaining, to administering benefits, to handling sensitive employee relations issues.
 Students who choose the MJ from Tulane will be able to:

 - Identify current legal regulations affecting the workplace

 - Apply employment and labor law cases, laws, and regulations in the practice of HR

 - Apply knowledge of the law to create policies and procedures that reduce instances of workplace issues resulting in litigation